OliverColeman/bain/readme.md

 ## Building

-Europa requires Java 7 or greater.
+Bain requires Java 7 or greater.
 Bain is built with [gradle](http://gradle.org).
 A JAR file can be built from the source files
 with: